Ignitarium-Renesas/RZV2L_AiLibrary/06_Face_recognition_spoof_detection/README.md

     2. for creating new face register or for adding new face to register.
         1. Enter the number of samples to be embdded.
-        2. Enter person name and path to his/her image.
+        2. Enter person's name and path to his/her image.